arnabc-hub/vivid/README.md

 ## Prerequisites

-Ensure you have the `vivid` package installed.
+Ensure you have the `vivid-2024` package installed.
 You can install it using pip:

 ```bash
 pip install vivid-2024